 Jetliners in storage at the Phoenix Goodyear Airport in the Arizona desert (Staff photo)

 We love to travel to Las Vegas in Nevada, and have on many occasions.
-Like others, after a couple days on The Strip, we look for other diversions, like Hoover Dam, the Grand Canyon, Death Valley or enjoying the beauty of the open desert.
+Like others, after a couple days on The Strip, we look for other diversions, like Hoover Dam, the Grand Canyon, Historic U.S. Route 66, Death Valley or enjoying the beauty of the open desert.

 Many aviation fans have another destination in mind: airplane boneyards!